canadadev/site/content/benefits/mentorship.md

 3. Empower
 4. Get to the next level!

-To sign up as a local mentor - click here - you must be a paying member to be matched

-To sign up as a local mentee - click here - you must be a paying member to be matched
+Become a member to be matched locally in your chapter.